Mount Longonot: Geology

 Longonot is a stratovolcano which contains a large 8 x 12 km caldera formed by vast eruptions of trachytic lava some 21,000 years ago.
 The current summit cone was developed within the earlier caldera.
 This cone itself is capped by a 1.8 km crater.
 The mountain has several parasitic cones and effusive lava eruptions occur on the flanks and within the caldera floor.
 Periodic geodetic activity recorded at Longonot in 2004–2006 demonstrated the presence of active magmatic systems beneath this volcano.

 As of 2018, geothermal projects struggle to explore the potential.

 Flora and fauna

 A forest of small trees covers the crater floor, and small steam vents are found spaced around the walls of the crater.
 The mountain is home to various species of wildlife, notably plains zebra, giraffe, Thomson's gazelle, buffaloes and hartebeest.

+The crater is popular for hiking, bird and game watching that is enhanced by the flora and fauna on the slopes of the mountain.

-Notable Events
+Notable events

-On March 21, 2009 bush fires burned up the side of the mountain and descended into the crater, trapping wildlife and feeding on drought ravaged brush.
+On March 21, 2009, bush fires burned up the side of the mountain and descended into the crater, trapping wildlife and feeding on drought-ravaged brush.